lorenyeung/forceReindexXray/README.md

     - Example:
         - ./reindex -log debug

+* logUnindexable
+    - Description:
+        - Flag on whether to print files that are considered unindexable such as metadata (pom.xml etc).
+    - Example:
+        -./reindex -logUnindexable true

 * repo
     - Description:
     	- Re-index a single Repository.
 Must provide this or -list or -all.